 “Angee has created an exceptionally valuable event that gives communicators and marketers the insights, tools and best practices to help them be more intentional with every career decision.”

-Angee did a powerful breakout session on creating your career vision to approximately 300 attendees of this internal communications conference.
+Angee did a powerful breakout session on creating your career vision to approximately 300 attendees of this internal communications conference in 2018.
+They invited her back to be the closing keynote speaker for the 2019 conference where she talked about what you can do right now to dare to be deliberate in your career.
 A couple of comments from participants included,

 Angee was thrilled for the opportunity to speak at the Microsoft Worldwide Partner Conference (WPC) three consecutive years.
 She shared great information to leaders to help them think differently before hiring, and then retain their top talent.
 She also did a “TED talk” style presentation in the community hub titled, “Getting it Right When the Story is You.”
 This conference for Microsoft Partners brings 16,000 people together from companies around the globe.

 Angee earned recognition as one of the “best in show break out sessions” and has returned multiple times to these communicator’s conferences.
 She loves participating in them because of the amazing communications professionals she gets to meet and learn from.